• About

 • Gin Beach: small quiet beach with calm water

-• Kirk Park Beach: family-friendly beach (need permit to park)
+• Kirk Park Beach: family-friendly beach (need a permit to park)

 • Sunset Beach: small bay beach known for, you guessed it, beautiful sunsets